Lowell S. Hardin Award for Excellence in International Activities

 - Global reach and recognition of the individual's program; and

 - Noteworthy contributions to improving the human condition.

 Nomination packages should be submitted electronically as a single pdf file to email@example.com by Friday, March 6, 2020 at 5pm.
 Please place "Hardin Award Nomination" in the subject line.

-PRF Faculty Grants
+Faculty Travel Grants

-international meetings occuring between July 2010 and June 2020.
-Last February, thirteen awards were allocated during Phase 1 for
+international meetings occuring between July 1, 2019 and June 30, 2020.
+These funds were competitively awarded in two phases.
+In February 2019, thirteen awards were allocated during Phase 1 for travel to meetings taking place between

-July-December meetings.
-For Spring 2020, seven faculty travel grants are available for meetings taking place between January and June.
-Grant application guidelines were provided to all departments via email.
-The deadline for Phase 2 grants is 5pm, Monday, September 23, 2019.
+We expect to award a similar number of travel grants in the 2020-2021 academic year.
+Announcements and deadlines for Phase 1 grants will be provided in late January 2020.
 Submission may be via hard copy or email to firstname.lastname@example.org.
 An applicant may apply before receiving confirmation of their meeting role, but will need to provide confirmation of their participation before using the award.
 Note that PRF guidelines state that "a faculty member may not have two International Travel Grants in one fiscal year."
 Recipients of awards in Phase I are not eligible for Phase 2 awards.
-Please contact Lonni Kucik in IPIA (48461; email@example.com) if you have any questions regarding the PRF IT Grant Program.
-Announcement and application materials for the PRF IT Grant Competition may be accessed via the Executive Vice President for Research and Partnerships Internal Funding website.
+Please contact Lonni Kucik in IPIA (48461; email@example.com) if you have any questions regarding the PRF International Travel Grant program.
+For more information, visit the Executive Vice President for Research and Partnerships Internal Funding website.

 The D. Woods Thomas Memorial Scholarship was set-up in 1993 by family and friends of Dr. D. Woods Thomas, former Dean of International Programs in Agriculture, to honor him by providing support and encouragement for U.S graduate students doing research or studying in a developing country.